Conwy County Borough: Government

 The county borough was formed on 1 April 1996 by merging the districts of Aberconwy and Colwyn.
 It was originally named Aberconwy and Colwyn, but its council renamed the district a day later, on 2 April 1996, to Conwy.

 Politics

 Conwy is represented in the UK Parliament by Labour Party politicians Gill German and Claire Hughes since the 2024 election.
-This election implemented new boundaries, making Conwy County Borough be in the Bangor Aberconwy and Clwyd North UK Parliament constituencies.
-In the Senedd, it is represented by Conservative Party politicians Janet Finch-Saunders and Darren Millar.
+This election implemented new boundaries, which place Conwy County Borough in the Bangor Aberconwy and Clwyd North UK Parliament constituencies.
+In the Senedd, it is represented by six members of the Senedd covering the two Senedd constituencies of Bangor Conwy Môn and Clwyd.

 The two UK parliament constituencies covering Conwy County Borough (in pink) from 2024.
 1 = Bangor Aberconwy and 2 = Clwyd North.